 To use the template system, you can do the following:

-//initiate Popover with the template
+// initialize Popover with a custom template

 var popover2 = new BSN.Popover('.popover-via-template', { // where .popover-via-template is the text input

-trigger: 'focus',
+trigger: 'focus', // string

-template: '<div class="popover" role="tooltip">'
+template: '<div class="popover custom-class" role="tooltip">'

 + '<div class="arrow"></div>'

-+ '<h3 class="popover-header">'+someTitleFromOtherCode+'</h3>'
++ '<h3 class="popover-header"></h3>'

-+ '<div class="popover-body">'+someContentFromOuterSpace+'</div>'
++ '<div class="popover-body"></div>'

 + '</div>'